Canada Visa Photo Requirements and Size

 Canada is the country of outstanding natural beauty, delicious maple syrup, award-winning hockey teams, and a dream destination for many tourists.
 If you’ve decided to cross its border, you may need to get a temporary resident visa from one of the Canadian diplomatic missions before you pack your suitcase.
 To save you trouble down the road, we’ve listed all the Canadian visa photo requirements below.
 Read this article and you’ll learn specific demands, such as the format, focus, background, lighting, etc. you should take into account to obtain the right photo for your application.

-Visa Photo Specifications for Canada
+Canadian Visa Photo Specifications

 Whether you’re planning to use the services of a local photo studio or decide to prepare a proper picture yourself, you should closely follow these visa photo specs to avoid rejection.